osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 	$ cd /Ws/com.acme.prime
 	$ rm -rf scm/.git

-Then we basically do what Github told us to do ...
+Then we basically do what Github told us to do on the start page ...

 	$ git init
 	$ git add .